chrisvlaskamp-sys/Game-Softeng-Block-Breaker/README.md

 #### Playing on your own computer
 **Starting the server:**

-If you want to play Block Breaker on a single computer, you must first start the server by running the following command in the terminal:
+If you want to play Block Breaker on a single computer, you must first start the server by running the following command in the terminal.
+Make sure you're in the correct directory.

 `$ python mygame_server.py `